RIME Board of Directors

 Micki M. Chen – Secretary

-Micki M. Chen is vice president, associate general counsel for Verizon Communications, Inc. She is a Henry Crown Fellow at the Aspen Institute and a graduate of the Harvard Law School where she was an editor of the Harvard Law Review.
+Micki M. Chen is Vice President and Deputy General Counsel for Verizon.
+She was a Henry Crown Fellow at the Aspen Institute and a graduate of the Harvard Law School where she was an editor of the Harvard Law Review.
 She has served as Senior Assistant General Counsel and Special Counsel to the General Counsel for the U.S. General Services Administration, where she received the Vice President's "Hammer Award" and the "Commendable Service Award."
 Ms. Chen studied piano at the Manhattan School of Music.

 Edward M. Suh – Treasurer